 I highly recommend checking out World Nomads Insurance!
 It is what I used during my stay in Scotland.

 The BBC requires anyone who has a TV to pay for a licence.
-As of 2020, the annual fee is £157.50 but check the current fees here.
+As of 2022, the annual fee is £159.00 but check the current fees here.
 Rumour has it that TV tax might be getting the boot soon though!

 Council tax is essentially a rate that covers water, garbage services and so on.
 The council tax bands vary from the type of flat you live in to the area of town.